mesosphere/dcos-docs-site/pages/services/couchbase/1.0.0-6.0.0/uninstall/index.md

 The cluster automatically removes the Scheduler task once it advertises the completion of the uninstall process.

-<p class="message--warning"><strong>WARNING: </strong> Any data stored in reserved disk resources will be irretrievably lost.
-Once the uninstall operation has begun, it cannot be cancelled.
+<p class="message--warning"><strong>WARNING: </strong> Once the uninstall operation has begun, it cannot be cancelled.
 Doing so may leave the service in an uncertain, half-destroyed state.</p>